-Faster Than You and Unforgiving
+Conveyors are Faster Than You and Unforgiving

-- A typical conveyor belt travels about 300 feet per minute. - This means the belt is moving at five feet per second. - So, a moving conveyor belt will draw your tools, your loose-fitting clothing, your hand, or your arm five feet into a pinch point before you can react. - In less than a second, a conveyor can grab you, pull you in, and not let go.
+- A typical conveyor belt travels about 300 feet per minute. - \cdot This means the belt is moving at five feet per second. - So, a moving conveyor belt will draw your tools, loose-fitting clothing, hand, or arm five feet into a pinch point before you can react. - In less than a second, a conveyor can grab you, pull you in, and not let go.

-Equipment Guards Are There for a Purpose
+Equipment Guards are There for a Purpose

-- Keep guards securely in place when conveyors are operating or energized. - · Never reach around or through a guard.
+- Keep guards securely in place when conveyors are operating or energized. - Never reach around or through a guard.

-Entanglement Incidents Are Life Altering and Frequently Fatal - Follow These Rules
+Entanglement Incidents are Life Altering and Frequently Fatal - Follow These Rules

 - Never perform work on a moving conveyor belt.
-Don't let others do so. - Never clean or otherwise contact idlers, head, tail, bend or take-up pulleys during conveyor operation. - Understand that shoveling material onto a moving belt presents a risk. - " Establish a safe shovel point; - " Always shovel in the direction of belt travel; - " Use shovels without a "D" grip (plain, smooth handle); and - " Erect a barrier that prevents the shovel from reaching the edge of the belt, but allows material to pass over or through. - Ensure that conveyor power is disconnected before performing maintenance or repairs. - Follow proper Lock-Out, Tag-Out, Try-Out (LOTOTO) procedures.
-If you don't know what they are . . .
-ASK! - Never cross under or over a conveyor unless at a designated and protected point. - Do not touch, climb, walk or ride on a moving conveyor belt. - Keep tools, clothing, body parts, and long hair away from moving conveyor belts. - Know the location of emergency shut-off devices for conveyors and how to use them. - Test emergency shut-off devices frequently.
+Don't let others do so. - Follow proper Lock-Out, Tag-Out (LOTO) procedures.
+If you don't know what they are, ask your supervisor or safety manager! - Ensure that conveyor power is disconnected before performing maintenance or repairs. - Never clean or otherwise contact idlers, head, tail, bend or take-up pulleys during conveyor operation. - Understand that shoveling material onto a moving belt presents a risk. - " Establish a safe shovel point; - " Always shovel in the direction of belt travel; - $\,$ " Use shovels without a "D" grip (plain, smooth handle); and - " Erect a barrier that prevents the shovel from reaching the edge of the belt, but allows material to pass over or through. - Never cross under or over a conveyor unless at a designated and protected point. - · Do not touch, climb, walk or ride on a moving conveyor belt. - Keep tools, clothing, body parts, and long hair away from moving conveyor belts. - Know the location of emergency shut-off devices for conveyors and how to use them. - Test emergency shut-off devices frequently.